 The Department of Counseling offers a Master of Science in Clinical Mental Health Counseling degree.
-The MS in Clinical Mental Health Counseling degree includes academic coursework that satisfies the academic course requirements for Licensed Professional Counselor (LPC) in Texas.
-Students with a teaching certificate and two year's teaching experience are able to exercise an option to take coursework to be eligible to take the TExES school certification test to become a Professional School Counselor.
+The M.S. in Clinical Mental Health Counseling degree includes academic coursework that satisfies the academic course requirements for Licensed Professional Counselor (LPC) in Texas.
+Students with a teaching certificate and two year's teaching experience are eligible to exercise an option to take coursework to be eligible to take the TExES school certification test to become a Professional School Counselor.
+Students must accrue two years of teaching experience by the time they apply for the TExES Exam.